Learn About Being a Band/Artist Manager

 - Oversee other people working for the band, like accountants, agents, and merchandisers.

 For an unsigned artist, the manager should be the mouthpiece of the band, and their greatest ally, making sure that everyone else involved in the band's career is doing their job and working hard to promote the band's success.
-For instance, the manager should be on the phone with the label, asking about advertising campaigns and then on the phone with agent asking about upcoming show opportunities.
+For instance, the manager should be on the phone with the label, asking about advertising campaigns and then on the phone with the agent asking about upcoming show opportunities.

-Why Managers Need a Contract
+Why You Need a Contract

-Even if you're managing an unsigned band made up of personal friends and there is no money involved for now, you need to write up an agreement.
+Even if you're managing an unsigned band made up of personal friends, and there is no money involved, for now, you need to write up an agreement.
 It doesn't have to be fancy or even supervised by a lawyer.
 Just jot down what is expected of both manager and band, what the percentage of income for the manager will be if any money should come in, and what happens if band and manager decide to part ways.
 Many new bands don't want to make their friends sign contracts.
 Put that out of your mind.
 When you're entering into a business relationship with a friend, a contract keeps the friendship safe.